Article note

 In this tutorial, an application will be built based on the previously mentioned online shop example.
 User can see products, categories and his placed orders.
 There are 3 queries that can be executed:

 User can place order.
 Admin can create product or category.
 Admin can also start processing placed orders and make them completed.
 For now in this tutorial all mutations are accessible even if user is not an admin.
-Authentication and authorization of requests will be covered in part 2.
+Authentication and authorization of requests is covered in part 2.
 Given mutations can be executed:

 Application architecture